def-mycroft/flowgroup/docs/cli/diff.md

 # `w diff` Tutorial

 The `w diff` command measures shaping progress in a vault by comparing the recent period of writing to a previous one.
 It computes a conceptual diff using word clouds and outputs a markdown log with a single score.
+The same diff is available from the main CLI via `willow sense --diff`.

 ```bash
 w diff